-Feedback from communities on the perception of air quality varies.
+Feedback from communities on the perception of air quality varies and tends to correlate with frequency and magnitude of flaring events, particularly if the flare has been smoky.
 Reviews of social media indicate concern from a limited audience (<50), particularly during flaring events, of the impact of associated air emissions (in particular smoke which is an uncommon occurrence).
-In the last 10 years, records indicate FEP has received less than 10 community complaints relating specifically to air quality/health concerns.
-It is unclear how many complaints SEPA have received specific to health concerns as this data has not been released.